lgngrvs/technical/markdown/information-and-statistics.md

 In particular, here I'm thinking about applying information theory to data transfer and compression.
 It's useful and interesting — though it is somewhat limited in its results, for reasons related to the assumptions of Shannon's coding theorem (in particular, that the sequence we're talking about was generated probabilistically, with each character coming from the same random variable defined by the same distribution) which I'll talk about more below.
 But I think this is a great starting point for lots of other interesting ideas I'd like to get to, like Kolmogorov complexity, and, surprisingly, diagonalization arguments like Gödel's incompleteness theorems.

+*(Note: this post was originally combined with the K-complexity and algorithmic information theory post.
+I split them apart because the k-complexity post naturally turned into theoretical computer science and I wanted to keep this one statistical.
+See the [k-complexity post](ait-k-complexity.html) if the above paragraph intrigued you.*

 ### Shannon's source coding theorem: probabilistic/unstructured information
 Let's say we have a probabilistic event, and we want to store a history of its occurrences.
 We can return to our scenario with Anansi for this.